 Indonesia: When in Bali, students will mostly stay in local family-owned homestay accommodations.
 They may also stay in hotels, beach bungalows and university dormitories.

 Students are expected to bring their own laptop computers for all course work requirements.
-Student houses generally do not have a landline Internet connection, but wireless services via mobile broadband will be provided.
-Students can also access Wi-Fi at Internet cafes.
-Everyone should bring an international adapter that allows for U.S electronics to be plugged into outlets in Australia, Fiji, Indonesia and Thailand.
+Student houses generally have a broadband Internet connection, but service may be slower than in the U.S. Students can also access Wi-Fi at Internet cafes and in the public library.
+While travelling with the program in rural areas in Australia as well as in New Zealand, Fiji and Bali/Indonesia, students should expect significantly slower and intermittent Internet access.
+Everyone should bring an international adapter that allows for U.S electronics to be plugged into outlets in Australia, Fiji, New Zealand, and Indonesia.
 The electrical voltage in Australia is 240.
-If students plan to use their own phone chargers, hair dryers or other appliances from the United States, they will need to purchase a converter, which can be found at most electronics stores in the U.S. and in Australia.
+If students plan to use their own hair dryers or other appliances from the United States, they will need to purchase a converter, which can be found at most electronics stores in the U.S. and in Australia.

 Australia: LIU Global students must apply for an ETA (Electronic Travel Authorization).
 The ETA application can be completed online at www.eta.immi.gov.au and costs around US$20.
 Students should print the ETA receipt or confirmation of the document to take with them to Australia.